About

 Parliament

-Open Politics has been established by Sean Johnson to increase public scrutiny of the private interests of our federal politicians - their investment properties, family trusts, share portfolios, and debts, as well as the gifts, trips, and entertainment many receive from those seeking to influence the political system.
+Open Politics was established in 2022 by Sean Johnson to increase public scrutiny of the private interests of our federal politicians - their investment properties, family trusts, share portfolios, and debts, as well as the gifts, trips, and entertainment many receive from those seeking to influence the political system.

 MPs' interests are declared to the Register of Members' Interests and those of senators to the Register of Senators' Interests.
 Statements must be provided within 28 days of an MP or senator being sworn into parliament, and any alterations during the parliamentary term need to be declared within 28 days for MPs and 35 days for senators.